VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

 \section{Experiments and Results}

-\subsection{Synthesis of bias field}
+\subsection{Synthesis of Bias Field}

 To simulate realistic intensity inhomogeneities and assess the robustness of correction methods, we evaluated two synthetic bias field generation strategies: (1) Legendre polynomial-based functions~\cite{chen2021abcnet} and (2) the RandomBiasField function from the TorchIO library~\cite{sudre2017longitudinal}.
 As shown in Fig.~\ref{Fig:Simulationbias}, Legendre-based fields, constructed using polynomials up to degree $l$, produce smooth, globally varying patterns.
 However, these tend to lack structural diversity and are often dominated by a single low-frequency mode.
 In contrast, RandomBiasField introduces spatially heterogeneous bias and yields localized low-frequency variations that more closely resemble the complex bias fields observed in clinical MRI.
+The RandomBiasField function models the MRI intensity inhomogeneity as a smooth multiplicative field generated from a linear combination of polynomial basis functions.
+Mathematically, for a voxel at position $(x, y, z)$, the simulated bias field $B(x, y, z)$ is defined as:

+where $c_{ijk}$ are random coefficients sampled uniformly from a user-defined range $[a, b]$, controlling the amplitude of the polynomial terms.
+In bias field correction experiments, we set the parameters to $a=-0.5$ and $b=0.5$.
+The parameter $r$ (referred to as \emph{order} in the implementation) determines the maximum polynomial degree and the spatial smoothness of the bias field.
+Smaller $r$ values yield smoother, low-frequency fields, whereas larger values introduce slightly higher spatial variation.

 We further investigated field complexity by varying the order parameter $r$.
 As illustrated in Fig.~\ref{Fig:Simulationbias}, increasing $r$ from 3 to 4 resulted in richer spatial variation and greater irregularity.
 Consequently, the fields generated with $r=4$ more closely approximate real-world inhomogeneities and present greater challenges for correction compared to those with $r=3$.
 Accordingly, we adopted RandomBiasField with $r=4$ in all subsequent experiments to ensure realistic and diverse simulation conditions.